3d-paws/CHORDS_Data_Downloader/README.md

 # CHORDS Data Downloader
-This Python script automates downloading data from CHORDS portals via API.
+This Python script automates downloading data from CHORDS portals via REST API.
 Supports CSV export `chords_local_download.py` or Pandas DataFrames `chords_dataframes.py`.<br>
 NOTE: Columns are named by their shortname.
 To see the full sensor name, reference the associated CHORDS website.